 The architectural fusion you will witness

-This technique found in the Anjar ruins was not just pretty; it was earthquake-resistant engineering wrapped in aesthetic beauty.
-The city plan of the Anjar ruins is a perfect 385 x 350-meter quadrilateral.
+You will notice the distinctive opus listatum technique.
+This involves alternating courses of limestone blocks and fired brick that create decorative horizontal banding throughout the complex.
+This technique was not just pretty; it was earthquake-resistant engineering wrapped in aesthetic beauty.
+The city plan is a perfect 385 x 350-meter (1,263 x 1,148-foot) quadrilateral.
 It is bisected by two main colonnaded avenues, the Cardo Maximus running north-south and Decumanus Maximus running east-west, that were originally lined with over 600 shops.
-Standing at the Tetrapylon in the center of the Anjar ruins, you can literally see the entire city’s geometry unfold around you.
+Standing at the central intersection, you can literally see the entire city’s geometry unfold around you.

 auto draft 2

-The walking tour: Navigating the Anjar ruins
+The walking tour: Navigating the site

 Let me walk you through what you will actually see and experience when you visit the Anjar ruins today.
 The site is compact but dense with history.